tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 Fitness requirements:
 ```
-Records are fit for the use case bbdqval:SDM-Trees when they have valid:
+Records are fit for the use case bbdquc:SDM-Trees when they have valid:
 * dwc:scientificName identified to species level.
 * dwc:basisOfRecord = bdqval:notEmpty.
 * dwc:occurrenceStatus = "present".